papa-aj/papa-aj/README.md

-🔭 I’m currently not work
+🔭 I’m currently not work <br>
-👯 I’m looking to collaborate on
+👯 I’m looking to collaborate on <br>
-🤝 I’m looking for my self 😂 because i lost inside program 🌱 I’m currently learning and getting experience
+🤝 I’m looking for my self 😂 because i lost inside program <br>
+🌱 I’m currently learning and getting experience <br>
-💬 what can i help jyou
+💬 what can i help you <br>
-⚡ i really feel fun in create projects and store github
+⚡ i really feel fun in create projects and store github <br>